SamLynnEvans/Transformer/README.md

 This is a pytorch implementation of the transformer model.
 If you'd like to understand the model, or any of the code better, please refer to <a href=https://towardsdatascience.com/how-to-code-the-transformer-in-pytorch-24db27c8f9ec>my tutorial</a>.

-Using the Europarl dataset plus the dataset in the data folder, I was able to achieve a BLEU score of 0.39 on the test set, after 4/5 days of training on a single 8gb GPU.
+Using the Europarl dataset plus the dataset in the data folder, I was able to achieve a BLEU score of 0.39 on the test set (current SOTA is around 0.42), after 4/5 days of training on a single 8gb GPU.
 For more results see the tutorial again.

 # Train the model immediately on FloydHub